Empowering Neural Network-based Quantum Monte Carlo with Local Pseudopotentials: Results

-As a first validation, we benchmark PH on spin gap, IE, and EA of the sulfur atom against experimental references~\cite{martin1990energy, kelly1987atomic, blondel2005electron}.
+As a first validation, we benchmark PH on spin gap (SG), ionization energy (IE), and electron affinity (EA) of the sulfur atom against experimental references~\cite{martin1990energy, kelly1987atomic, blondel2005electron}.
 As shown in \cref{fig:acc}a, PH shows excellent agreement with ECP and achieves near-exact accuracy for the spin gap and EA relative to experiment, while AE performs poorly on the spin gap.
 The only noticeable error of PH and ECP appears in the IE, likely due to the 1.8 mHa discrepancy between the CCSD(T) result (378.9 mHa) and the experimental result (380.7 mHa), as the CCSD(T) result served as the reference value during ECP/PH construction.
 To further enhance accuracy, refinements to the ECP/PH construction procedure are needed, as discussed in \cref{sec:discuss}.
 Moreover, we compute atomization energies for a variety of sulfur-containing molecules.
 As demonstrated in \cref{fig:acc}b, PH achieves chemical accuracy for most species and shows strong consistency with ECP, often delivering slightly better results.
 In contrast, AE underperforms for most species, particularly in large molecules such as S$_3$ and S$_4$.
+Since AE calculations do not converge well within the default training length (see \cref{fig:eff}c as an example for the S$_4$ molecule, and all full training curves in Supplementary Note 4), we also present AE results obtained with a fivefold longer training (light purple bars).
+Although this extended training improves accuracy across all systems, the overall conclusion remains unchanged.
+Even in the smallest system (HS) the AE accuracy (despite consuming roughly 14 times more computation resources) still underperforms compared to both ECP and PH.
 Furthermore, we generate the potential energy curve (PEC) of the sulfur dimer, as shown in \cref{fig:acc}c.
 To assess the non-parallelity errors (NPEs), we reference PECs to energies at the bond length of 1.9 \AA, with benchmark data from MRCI+Q-F12/aug-cc-pV(5+d)Z calculations~\cite{sarka2023potential}.
 The PH and ECP PECs align closely, both exhibiting low NPEs (respectively 2.4 and 2.0 mHa).
-AE, however, shows a large NPE (12.2 mHa), mostly rising from the energy results at bond lengths of 2.7-3.1 \AA, a crossover region between triplet and singlet states, where strong correlation effects make accurate modeling difficult (see Supplementary Note 3 for more details).
+AE, however, shows a large NPE (12.2 mHa), mostly rising from the energy results at bond lengths of 2.7-3.1 \AA, a crossover region between triplet and singlet states, where strong correlation effects make accurate modeling difficult (see Supplementary Note 5 for more details).